-Loneliness is one of the fastest-growing psychosocial health concerns in the modern age (J. T. Cacioppo & Cacioppo, 2018; Gerst-Emerson & Jayawardhana, 2015; Rubin, 2017).
-The concept of loneliness is explored across various academic disciplines; including psychiatry, psychology, and social work (Hawkley & Cacioppo, 2010; Mushtaq, Shoib, Shah, & Mushtaq, 2014).
-From existential, psychopathological, and sociological perspectives, loneliness is conceptualized as a depressive state of mind in which the affected individuals may have an internal and unpleasant subjective experience along with qualitative or quantitative loss in the social networks (Bandari et al., 2019; Chana, Marshall, & Harley, 2016; De Jong Gierveld, Van der Pas, & Keating, 2015; Tabue Teguo et al., 2016).
+Loneliness is one of the fastest-growing psychosocial health concerns in the modern age (Cacioppo and Cacioppo, 2018; Rubin, 2017).
+The concept of loneliness is explored across various academic disciplines; including psychiatry, psychology, and social work (Hawkley and Cacioppo, 2010; Mushtaq et al., 2014).
+From existential, psychopathological, and sociological perspectives, loneliness is conceptualized as a depressive state of mind in which the affected individuals may have an internal and unpleasant subjective experience along with qualitative or quantitative loss in the social networks (Bandari et al., 2019; De Jong Gierveld et al., 2015).
 Moreover, loneliness is considered different than being or living alone (Bandari et al., 2019).
-Scholars have argued that individuals may suffer from loneliness even in the presence of people around themselves (Bandari et al., 2019; Hawkley & Cacioppo, 2010).
-In recent years, the severity of loneliness has been reported across many populations (Alexandra, Angela, & Ali, 2018; Beutel et al., 2017; Lee et al., 2018; Mullen et al., 2019; K. Yang & Victor, 2008).
+Scholars have argued that individuals may suffer from loneliness even in the presence of people around themselves (Bandari et al., 2019; Hawkley and Cacioppo, 2010).
+In recent years, the severity of loneliness has been reported across many populations (Beutel et al., 2017; Lee et al., 2018; Mullen et al., 2019).
 A study conducted among community-dwelling adults in California found the prevalence of moderate-high level of loneliness as 76% (Lee et al., 2018).
-Another study found the 26.2% of older adults attending primary care in China were suffering from loneliness (Zhong, Liu, Chen, Chiu, & Conwell, 2018).
+Another study found the 26.2% of older adults attending primary care in China were suffering from loneliness (Zhong et al., 2018).
 Moreover, people living with developmental or intellectual disabilities may have a high burden of loneliness (Alexandra et al., 2018).
-A high burden of loneliness was also found among military veterans (G. Wilson, Hill, & Kiernan, 2018), highlighting the magnitude of the problem among diverse occupational groups.
-Also, many studies evaluated numerous factors associated with loneliness among different population groups including older age, impaired interpersonal and family relationships, low educational attainment, financial hardship, personality traits, low self-efficacy beliefs, physical and mental co-morbidities, social engagement, group membership, and sociocultural attributes (Cohen-Mansfield, Hazan, Lerman, & Shalom, 2016; Dahlberg, Andersson, & Lennartsson, 2018; De Koning, Stathi, & Richards, 2017; Majorano, Brondino, Morelli, & Maes, 2017; F. Yang & Gu, 2019).
+A high burden of loneliness was also found among military veterans (Wilson et al., 2018), highlighting the magnitude of the problem among diverse occupational groups.
+Also, many studies evaluated numerous factors associated with loneliness among different population groups including older age, impaired interpersonal and family relationships, low educational attainment, financial hardship, personality traits, low self-efficacy beliefs, physical and mental co-morbidities, social engagement, group membership, and sociocultural attributes (Levy et al., 2017; Yang and Gu, 2019).
 Furthermore, a number of studies have evaluated the health impacts of loneliness and how it influences the physical, mental, and social wellbeing of the individuals.
-People living with loneliness experience a higher burden of depressive illness, impaired cognitive functions, dementia, Alzheimer disease, hypertension, and cardiovascular diseases (Lee et al., 2018; Mushtaq et al.,

-2014; Rafnsson, Orrell, d'Orsi, Hogervorst, & Steptoe, 2017; R. S. Wilson et al., 2007).
-Moreover, the adverse health effects of loneliness and social disconnection are compared to smoking 15 cigarettes per day (Holt-Lunstad, Smith, & Layton, 2010).
-In addition, loneliness is found to be associated with a 26% increase in the risk of premature mortality (Holt-Lunstad, Smith, Baker, Harris, & Stephenson, 2015).
-These evidence suggest loneliness can affect people of different ages, conditions, professions, and places- making it one of the widespread public health challenges to be addressed in our time.
+People living with loneliness experience a higher burden of depressive illness, impaired cognitive functions, dementia, Alzheimer disease, hypertension, and cardiovascular diseases (Lee et al., 2018; Mushtaq et al., 2014; Rafnsson et al., 2017).
+Moreover, the adverse health effects of loneliness and social disconnection are compared to smoking 15 cigarettes per day (Holt-Lunstad et al., 2010).
+In addition, loneliness is found to be associated with a 26% increase in the risk of premature mortality (Holt-Lunstad et al., 2015).
+This evidence suggests loneliness can affect people of different ages, conditions, professions, and places-making it one of the widespread public health challenges to be addressed in our time.